Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

-There are two main difficulties in achieving this: \begin{enumerate} \item Lack of any smoothness/Lipschitz assumption on CDF $\typeCDF$. \item Sensitivity of the Bayes-consistency condition \eqref{bayes consistency}. \end{enumerate} To see these difficulties, recall that given a price $p_t$ and realized posterior mean $\posteriorMean_t$, the $t^{th}$ buyer's purchase decision is given by $a_t = \indicator{\type_t \ge \inverseVal(p_t, \posteriorMean_t)}$; thus the seller can obtain demand function estimate at point $\inverseVal(p_t, \posteriorMean_t)$.
+\ifNeurIPS There are two main difficulties in achieving this: (1) Lack of any smoothness/Lipschitz assumption on CDF $\typeCDF$.
+(2) Sensitivity of the Bayes-consistency condition \eqref{bayes consistency}. \else There are two main difficulties in achieving this: \begin{enumerate} \item Lack of any smoothness/Lipschitz assumption on CDF $\typeCDF$. \item Sensitivity of the Bayes-consistency condition \eqref{bayes consistency}. \end{enumerate} \fi To see these difficulties, recall that given a price $\price_t$ and realized posterior mean $\posteriorMean_t$, the customer $t$'s purchase decision is given by $a_t = \indicator{\type_t \ge \inverseVal(\price_t, \posteriorMean_t)}$; thus the seller can obtain demand function estimate at point $\inverseVal(\price_t, \posteriorMean_t)$.
 Without any smoothness or Lipschitz property of demand function, estimates of demand function cannot be extrapolated accurately to other points.
 This means that in our revenue optimization problem (estimated version of \ref{program: benchmark}), we need to solve to find a price and advertising strategy that we can only use estimates of demand function on a discretized type space, say $\discTyepSpace \subseteq \typeSpace$.
 However, if we restrict to a discretized type space $\discTyepSpace$, then the support of posterior mean distributions (a.k.a advertising strategy) must be restricted to the points $\posteriorMean$ such that the corresponding critical types $\inverseVal(p,\posteriorMean)$ are in the set $\discTyepSpace$.

 Unfortunately, the \eqref{bayes consistency} condition makes the set of feasible advertising strategies very sensitive to their support.
 In particular, if we use uniform-grid based discretization (which is commonly used in previous dynamic pricing literature such as \citealp{KL-03,BDKS-15}), it is easy to construct examples of prior distribution and valuation function such that there are no or very few feasible advertising strategies with the corresponding restricted support. \SAresolved{can we add an example for this?} \begin{example} Consider additive valuation function, i.e., $\buyerUtility(\type, \quality) = \type + \quality$, and thus $\inverseVal(p, \posteriorMean) = p - \posteriorMean$.
 Consider quality space $\qualitySpace = \{\qualityVal_i\}_{i\in[3]}$.
 Given a small $\varepsilon$, consider a uniform-grid based discretization for the type space $\discTyepSpace$, i.e., $\discTyepSpace = \{0, \varepsilon, 2\varepsilon, \ldots, 1\}$.
 If we also use a price $p$ that is from uniform-grid based discretized price space, i.e., $p = k\varepsilon$ for some $k\in N^+$, then to ensure $\inverseVal(p, \posteriorMean)\in\discTyepSpace$, the support of advertising strategy (i.e., the distribution of the posterior means) must also be restricted within the set $\discTyepSpace$.
 However, if the prior distribution $\prior$ has negligible probabilities on qualities $\qualityVal_1, \qualityVal_3$, and quality $\qualityVal_2 \notin \discTyepSpace$, then we cannot construct any posterior distribution with the mean in the set $\discTyepSpace$.
 Therefore, there does not exist any feasible advertising strategy.